 RSRT are responsible for peer review and monitoring of Rett Syndrome and MECP2 Duplication projects.
 These projects primarily aim to transform the lives of children and adults with these disorders.

 The focus of our UK clinical work is to ensure that as treatments and a cure for Rett Syndrome become viable, they are accessible to patients in the UK.

-We have a clear strategy to translate work from the laboratory to reach Rett patients both in the UK and across the world.
+We have a clear strategy to translate work from the laboratory to reach U.K. children and adults with Rett Syndrome.
 The graphic below shows how it all fits together, and how we’re dedicated to removing barriers that could prevent cures reaching those who need them.